Epic Privacy Browser

 Tweaking of your privacy settings and the large variety of add-ons available at the Chrome Web Store, is more reliable than ever, since Google Chrome eradicates all bad extensions from its Store, be it a malicious piece of code or a PUP that is annoying users and has no real value to them.
 You will also be warned if you are visiting a malicious browser page or if something is run from a page without a certificate or your permission.
 Threats are detected within days, so malicious Web pages will be blocked quickly.
 You cannot go wrong with running Google Chrome.

 - Sandboxing function

 The update frequency is stated on the official blog of the browser application.
-New versions are coming out more often than in the past and updates come out every 15 to 28 days.
-Hot fixes for more important features pop up even sooner than the period written above.
-Firefox has an in-built protocol related to security, for automatically checking websites for phishing or forgery.
-Test versions come out daily with the Developer and Nightly versions of the browser.
+New versions are coming out as frequently as in the past and most updates are released every 15 to 28 days with the rare exception mid-summer.
+Hot fixes for more important features pop up even sooner and can happen on the same day of a general update.
+Phishing websites, misleading pages and forgery are becoming more widespread.
+Firefox has an in-built protocol which does automatic checks on such threats and has got you covered.
+Test versions continue to come out on a daily basis with the Developer and Nightly versions of the browser.

 - Updated from 15 to 28 days